Welcome to the Office of College Counseling

 How do I stay up to date on events?

 - Beginning in 9th grade, students should have a personal email address and register for a Naviance Student account.
 Contact your College Counselor to get a Naviance registration code.

-- Regular college counseling newsletters to High School parents; important dates and updates will be posted in the weekly Upper School e-Newsletters.
+- Regular college counseling newsletters to High School parents; important dates and updates will be posted in GHNO Upper School e-Newsletters.

 - Check the School Calendar on our website.

-- Upcoming in-person college rep visits and workshops will be posted in Naviance and at the Office of College Counseling.
-Virtual visits will be posted on the SignUp Genius page linked in the upper school newsletter.
+- Upcoming college rep visits and workshops will be posted in Naviance and on a designated noticeboard at the Office of College Counseling.

 When is the PSAT and how do I register?